George Bodenheimer

 George Bodenheimer (born May 6, 1958) is the former president of ESPN Inc. and of ABC's sports division, known since 2006 as ESPN on ABC.
-He was president of ESPN since November 19, 1998 and of the former ABC Sports since March 3, 2003.
+He became president of ESPN on November 19, 1998, and of the former ABC Sports on March 3, 2003.

 The Sports Business Journal named Bodenheimer the most influential person of 2008 on a list of 50 people.

 As of January 1, 2012, Bodenheimer was the executive chairman of ESPN, with John Skipper replacing him as president.
 On December 18, 2017, he became acting chairman of ESPN after Skipper announced his resignation.